ietf-wg-acme/acme/draft-ietf-acme-acme.md

 : For pending authorizations, the challenges that the client can fulfill in order to prove possession of the identifier.
 For valid authorizations, the challenge that was validated.
-For invalid authorizations, the challenges that were attempted and failed.
+For invalid authorizations, the challenge that was attempted and failed.
 Each array entry is an object with parameters required to validate the challenge.
 A client should attempt to fulfill one of these challenges, and a server should consider any one of the challenges